-&lt;sup>360 Isaac B. Kardon, 'China Can Say 'No': Analyzing China's Rejection of The South China Sea Arbitration - Toward A New Era of International Law with Chinese Characteristics' (2018) 13 University of Pennsylvania Asian Law Review, p 24 (footnotes omitted).
-See, e.g., Maritime delimitation and territorial questions between Qatar and Bahrain, Jurisdiction and Admissibility, (1994) ICJ Reports, p 112.
+&lt;sup>360 Isaac B. Kardon, 'China Can Say 'No': Analyzing China's Rejection of The South China Sea Arbitration - Toward A New Era of International Law with Chinese Characteristics' (2018) 13 University of Pennsylvania Asian Law Review, p.
+24 (footnotes omitted).

+It should be noted that the determination of whether an international agreement is binding or not must be guided by the criteria laid out under international treaty law as developed in case law.
 The discretion granted under Chinese domestic law to political organs to make this determination, allows China to blur the distinction between binding and non-binding law at the international level, thus providing opportunities for China to make use of the concept of rules-based order to justify its actions as discussed in section 3.
-In any case, as explained above in section 7.3.2, while the interpretation of Article 281 adopted by the Southern Bluefin Tuna and South China Sea tribunals may be different, the application of the two tribunals' reasoning to paragraph 4 DOC would likely lead to the same outcome, i.e., that paragraph 4 of the DOC does not exclude recourse to the UNCLOS compulsory dispute settlement.
+In any case, as explained above in section 7.3.2, while the interpretation of Article 281 adopted by the Southern Bluefin Tuna and South China Sea tribunals may be different, the application of the two tribunals' reasoning to paragraph 4 DOC would likely lead to the same outcome, i.e., that paragraph 4 of the DOC does not exclude recourse to compulsory dispute settlement under the UNCLOS.

-Further, with regards to point (iii) listed above, China continues to argue that the exchange of views between the Philippines and China, which related to sovereignty over maritime features not the disputes concerning the law of the sea, did not meet the requirements of Article 283.
+Further, with regards to point (iii) listed above, China continues to argue that the exchange of views between the Philippines and China, which related to sovereignty over maritime features and not the disputes concerning the law of the sea, did not meet the requirements of Article 283.
 However, again China is not engaging with the findings of the arbitration in a meaningful manner.
 Article 283 does not impose an obligation to negotiate the substance of a dispute as a precondition that needs to be satisfied before an UNCLOS tribunal could exercise jurisdiction pursuant to Part XV.
-It only requires awareness of the issues in respect of which the Parties disagreed and that the parties have exchanged views on the means to settle disputes.
+It only requires awareness of the issues in respect of which the parties disagreed and that the parties have exchanged views on the means to settle disputes.
 As mentioned above, the South China Sea tribunal's interpretation of Article 283 is consistent with the approach adopted by prior tribunals.
 The threshold for meeting the requirements of Article 283 is low.

-Finally, with respect to point (iv) listed above relating to the principle of non ultra petita, this principle indeed requires an international court or tribunal to abstain from deciding points not included in the parties' submission.
-However, the ICJ has observed that this principle 'cannot preclude the Court from addressing certain legal points in its reasoning' should it deem this necessary.363 As the ICJ stated in the Libya/Malta Continental Shelf case: '[t]he Court must not exceed the jurisdiction conferred upon it by the Parties, but it must also exercise that jurisdiction to its full extent.'364 In the South China Sea arbitration, the tribunal's finding that all high-tide features of the Spratly Islands were rocks was part of its reasoning to determine whether it had jurisdiction over the Philippines' Submission 5 that Mischief Reef and Second Thomas Shoal are part of the exclusive economic zone and continental shelf of the Philippines.
+Finally, with respect to point (iv) listed above relating to the principle of non ultra petita, this principle indeed requires an international court or tribunal to abstain from deciding points not included in the parties' submissions.
+However, the ICJ has observed that this principle 'cannot preclude the Court from addressing certain legal points in its reasoning' should it deem this necessary.
+As the ICJ stated in the Libya/Malta Continental Shelf case: '[t]he Court must not exceed the jurisdiction conferred upon it by the Parties, but it must also exercise that jurisdiction to its full extent.
+He south China Sea arbitration, the tribunal's finding that all high-tide features of the Spratly Islands were rocks was part of its reasoning to determine whether it had jurisdiction over the Philippines' Submission 5 that Mischief Reef and Second Thomas Shoal are part of the exclusive economic zone and continental shelf of the Philippines.
 In its Award on Jurisdiction and Admissibility, the tribunal found that it had to defer taking a decision on whether it had jurisdiction over Submission 5 because such a decision depended upon the status of maritime features in the Spratly Islands.
-366 Thus, in the South China Sea arbitration, such a finding was necessary in the tribunal's reasoning to establish jurisdiction over a submission that was put before it.
-Consequently, it cannot be said that the non ultra petita principle was violated as China has claimed.
+Thus, in the South China Sea arbitration, such a finding was necessary in the tribunal's reasoning to establish jurisdiction over a submission that was put